Belgian Abdication: Profile of Leopold III

 Leopold was forced to abdicate in July 1951 in favour of his eldest son, Baudouin.
 Leopold died on September 25th, 1983 at Woluwe-Saint-Lambert in Belgium; his second wife Lilian outlived him by 19 years, dying in 2002.

-Tagged Belgian Abdication 2013, Biography, Leopold III.
+Tagged Belgian Abdication 2013, Biography, Leopold III of Belgium.